Wilt disease of pigeon pea

 Causal organism

 Wilt disease of pigeon pea is caused by Fusarium oxysporum f. udum.
 Its perfect stage is recognized as Gibberella indica.
-The fungus produces macroconidia, microconidia and chlamydospores.
+The fungus produces macroconidia, microconidia, and chlamydospores.

 Fusarium oxysporum